|Residence: Boulder, Colorado USA

 Tom has helped create the Fort Lewis College Cycling Scholarship fund to assist young collegiate cyclists.
 In November of 2006, Tom established the Tom Danielson Junior Race Series and Camps to provide support, encouragement, and skills development to junior racers in a competitive environment.

-Since 2008, Tom has continued to thrive while riding for Garmin-Transitions.
+Since 2008, Tom has continued to thrive while riding for Garmin-Sharp.
 In March of 2010, Tom and his wife welcomed their first child, Steven.
+They have a second child, a girl named Stella.